RVirmoors/fred-arditti/README.md

 * setpartials - sets the list of partials to resonate
 * cp2 - an alternate set of partials
 * cp1 - the list in [r cp2] is combined with the list in this one (in this order)

-### G / gran

-4 ins - 1 out

-G implements the [uKflux] M4L real-time granular device.
-Its behaviour is different from C, in that it acts on the incoming audio buffer, instead of a previously recorded clip.

-Receiver:
-* granset - sets the snapshot preset # of the M4L device

 ### W / teeth